Linuxfabrik/lfops/CONTRIBUTING.md

 * Do not over-engineer the role during the development — it should fulfill its use case, but can grow and be improved on later.
 * There should be one role per software application.
 If there are multiple versions of the software, e.g. PHP 7.1, 7.2, 7.3, etc., they all should be supported by a single role.
 * Do not use role dependencies via `meta/main.yml`.
 Dependencies are handled in playbooks.
+* Do not use the general-purpose roles `apps`, `files`, and `systemd_unit` as dependent roles (via `__dependent_var`).
+They are meant to be driven directly by the user from the inventory; wiring dependencies into them makes the order in which playbooks can run overly restrictive.
+Perform such tasks in the consuming role directly instead.
 * Whenever the role requires a list as an input, use a list of dictionaries with `state: present/absent`.
 See "Combined Variables" below.
 * Fail loudly.
 Avoid constructs that could suppress error messages, like `IfModule` in Apache HTTPd.
 This makes debugging and troubleshooting a lot easier.
 * Do not support software versions that are EOL.